nicolasbarbe/magnolia-vagrant/README.md

 - Run the box on your computer or on Amazon AWS.
 - Debug magnolia with instant reload of resources, code and templates.
 - Contains a sample Magnolia project to quickstart your own project.
-- Optional remote desktop connection with a pre-configured IDE.

 ## Installation